BlackAsLight/DocScripts/README.md

 Use with care. :)

-Please create an issue here on GitHub if you find any bugs or have suggestions about improvements.
+Please create an issue here on GitHub if you find any bugs, have suggestions about improvements or other script ideas.

 ## Installation